-At Southeast Tech, what you learn outside the classroom is as important as what you learn inside of it.
+At Southeast Technical College, what you learn outside the classroom is as important as what you learn inside of it.
 That's why we have a number of student clubs and organizations that will help you get involved on campus, learn in an extended classroom, and begin to make connections in the industry you are pursuing.

 Student Government Association (SGA)

-Southeast Technical Institute’s Student Government Association (SGA) serves as the student voice on campus and strives to make Southeast Tech a more enjoyable place to learn and attend classes.
+Southeast Technical College's Student Government Association (SGA) serves as the student voice on campus and strives to make Southeast Tech a more enjoyable place to learn and attend classes.
 By becoming a member of SGA, students receive opportunities to participate in committee work based on individual interest and a wide range of campus and community activities.

 SGA activities during the year may include Fall and Spring picnics, Talent Show, Casino Night and several other campus and community service events.
 Representatives who serve on Student Government are selected from every program area.
 In total, about 70 students serve the campus through Student Government with nine members serving as the Executive Board.